Opening Academic Year 2025-2026

 In a world full of problems, Wageningen is full of solutions.
 As a global leader in nutrition research and education, our organisation plays a vital role in exploring how healthy diets, food intake and informed food choices contribute to better health worldwide.

-During this opening academic year, we will share our latest insights on how nutrition, food choices and sustainable food systems can contribute to better health and a balanced future for people and planet.
-We will present findings on nutrition and technology, explore how food texture influences intake, and examine the impact of our environment on eating behaviour.
+During this opening academic year, we shared our latest insights on how nutrition, food choices and sustainable food systems can contribute to better health and a balanced future for people and planet.
+We presented findings on nutrition and technology, explored how food texture influences intake, and examined the impact of our environment on eating behaviour.

 Programme Opening Academic Year 2025-2026